pav-ank/Robotics/Arduino/2) How to read the state of a button/sketch_may13a/README.md

 ## Overview

 This project demonstrates how to control an LED using a push button and an Arduino board.
 When the button is pressed, the LED turns on.
 When the button is released, the LED turns off.
-This is a basic example of digital input and output with an understanding of internal pull-up resistors.
+This is a basic example of digital input and output with an understanding of internal pull-up resistors.[Here is the video](https://drive.google.com/drive/folders/1qkUNIf6PPHUBSn9SZtYqIwVon3msBEQm?usp=sharing)

 This is my **second Arduino project**, and it builds upon the fundamentals of digital pin control learned in the first project.